sf105/sttp-book/chapters/getting-started/why-software-testing.md

 No, we can not.
 The current implementation does not work for all the possible cases. **There's a bug in there!** (Can you find the bug?
 Look at the implementation above and try to find it!)

-The program does not work properly for the following input: 4, 3, 2, and 1.
+The program does not work properly for the following input: an array with values 4, 3, 2, and 1.
 For this input, the program returns the following output: `-2147483648, 1`.
-In a more generalized way, the implementation does not handle "numbers in decreased order" well enough.
+In a more generalized way, the implementation does not handle "numbers in decreasing order" well enough.

 We just found a bug.
 That is maybe the right time for a reflection: if bugs can occur even in simple programs like the ones above, imagine what happens in the large complex